“An abdominal ultrasound or an abdominal computed tomography (CT) scan are useful to evaluate if NETs have spread to the liver”

 MRI is a type of scan that uses a powerful magnetic field and pulses of radio wave energy to make cross-sectional images of organs, tissues, bones and blood vessels.
 A computer turns the images into three-dimensional pictures.
 An MRI scan may be used if an ultrasound scan or CT scan do not provide doctors with enough information to make a diagnosis.

 Similar to having a CT scan you will need to lie very still.
 The scan may take longer (anytime from 30 minutes to up to 1 hour) as you lie inside while the machine scans your body.

 A radiologist will then look at these images to determine the difference between normal and diseased tissue.
 If a tumour is identified in this way, further tests may be needed to confirm the type of NET.
-The radiologist may discuss initial results of the MRI with you right after the test.
-Complete results are usually ready for your doctor a few days later.
+Complete results are usually ready for your doctor days or weeks later.

 As MRI scans are based on magnetic fields and not X-rays, they are relatively harmless.
 There are certain preparations and precautions that your doctor should tell you about before the test.
 For example, you’ll need to remove any metal objects.
 You will also be given headphones to block out the noise since the scan can be rather loud.